kermit-64/AutoAdmin/README.md

     - Check Downloads folder for the most recent PDF file.
     - If found, confirm with user if it's the correct file.
     - If not found or user chooses otherwise, prompt user to select the correct file.
-    - Display error message if no file is selected.
+    - Display error message if no file is selected or incorrect file type is selected.
 2. **PDF Parsing:**
     - Extract date (always present and formatted consistently).
     - Extract data table as a DataFrame, located between "correctie" and "totalen".